IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

 file_force
   Specifies whether the target USS file must always be overwritten.

-  If *file_force=true*, the target USS file will always be overwritten.
+  If *file_force=true* and *file_checksum* is not supplied, the target USS file will always be overwritten.

+  If *file_force=true* and *file_checksum* is supplied, the target USS file will be overwritten only when the checksum is matched.

   If *file_force=false*, the data will only be copied if the target USS file does not exist.